 How to Harvest Camellia sinensis

 The secret to making great green tea is to harvest just the top two new leaves and leaf buds on the new spring growth.
 Even commercially, harvesting is still done by hand since machinery can damage the tender leaves.
 Once the leaves are plucked, they are spread in a thin layer on a tray and then left to dry in the sun.
-You can harvest tea every 7-15 days depending upon the development of the tender shoots.
+You can harvest tea every 7 to 15 days depending upon the development of the tender shoots.

 Different processes are used to produce black teas which are usually harvested in July and August when temperatures are at their peak.